News Explorer

 tvOS

-Select the subscription or filter in the list which contains items you'd like to set to read, and choose Mark All as Read in the menu.
+Select the feed or filter in the list which contains articles you'd like to set to read, and choose Mark All as Read in the menu.

-Depending on the number of unread items, a confirmation dialog will be shown.
+Depending on the number of unread articles, a confirmation dialog will be shown.
 This number can be configured in the settings of the app.
 See section Settings for more info.
-All items in the Favorites filter cannot be marked as read with one command.
+All articles in the Favorites filter cannot be marked as read with one command.

-Setting After marking all as read gives you the option Select next subscription or folder, which does exactly what it says.
-If you are in a subscription list than the next subscription list will be opened.
+Setting After marking all as read gives you the option Select next feed or folder, which does exactly what it says.
+If you are in a feeds list than the next feeds list will be opened.
 And when you're in a folder, the next folder will be opened.
-It will also select the first item in the list.
-It works even better when combined with the global 'Unread items' filter.
-To get this behavior you must open the Preferences panel (macOS and iOS) or go to the Settings app (tvOS), because the default option for this setting is Do nothing.
+It will also select the first article in the list.
+It works even better when combined with the global 'Unread articles' filter.

-When you're in the 'Unread items' list or when the equally named global filter is active, you can manually clear the items that you've just read with the Clear read items command.
-In macOS, you can use shortcut key C, in iOS you can use the clear button on the bottom bar, at the right side.
-See section 'Filter news items' for more info about global filters.
+When the global 'Unread articles' filter is active, you can manually clear the articles that you've just read with the Clear read articles command.
+In macOS, you can use shortcut key C, in iOS you can use tap on the circle icon, which represents the global global 'Unread articles', at the bottom of the articles list to get the same effect.

-News items marked as favorite can be found back in the Favorites smart filter in the feed subscriptions list.
-These items are also longer stored on your device and in iCloud, unless you change this in the settings.
+Articles marked as favorite can be found back by applying the global Favorites filter.
+Favorite articles are stored indefinitely on your device and in iCloud.
 So if you want to save an article for later reading, just mark it as favorite:

 macOS